 Are you using Autokey in production?
 If so, please contact Harlan - he's got some questions for you.

-Providing public support services for the NTP Project
+Providing public support services for Network Time Foundation's NTP Project

 and hosting the IETF NTP Working Group

 .
 Copyright for the material on this web-site is held by the contributing authors.
 Please contact the webmaster and/or the contributing author with any questions regarding copyright.

 Security related bugs, confirmed or suspected, are to be reported by e-mail to email@example.com.

 Use our Security Officer Key to report issues.

 Please refrain from discussing potential security issues in public fora such as the comp.protocols.time.ntp Usenet news-group, our Bug Tracking system, firstname.lastname@example.org, or any other mailing-list.